• Skip to primary navigation

 When you see a blue cheese described as “aggressive”, that’s cheese-tasters’ code for “it’s going to clear your sinuses.”

-Sometimes, food writers will suggest to people that if they don’t like blue cheese, they should try a particular one because it is very mild, but in my experience, if people have decided they don’t like blue cheese, you are wasting your time.
-Their mind is made up, even though it may be just a visual thing, seeing all the blue mould in the cheese.
+Sometimes, food writers will suggest to people that if they don’t like blue cheese, they should try a particular one because it is very mild, but typically, if people have decided they don’t like blue cheese, you are wasting your time.
+Their mind is made up, even though it may be just a visual thing from seeing all the blue mould in the cheese.

 Cooking Tips